7span/laravel-chat/README.md

 ## <span id="contributing">Contributing</span>

-We welcome contributions from the community to improve and enhance this package.
-If you'd like to contribute, please follow our contribution guidelines.
+If you encounter any issues or would like to contribute to this package, we welcome contributions from the community to improve and enhance this package.
+If you'd like to contribute, please follow our contribution guidelines:

+- Fork this repository.
+- Clone the forked repository to your local machine.
+- Create a new branch for your feature or bug fix: git checkout -b feature/your-feature-name
+- Make your changes and commit them: git commit -m 'Add new feature'
+- Push your changes to your fork: git push origin feature/your-feature-name
+- Create a pull request to the original repository.

 ## <span id="license">License</span>

 This package is open-source software licensed under the MIT License.
 Feel free to use, modify, and distribute it according to the terms of the license.